A-jaiswal2005/fitness-soul/README.md

 Copy
 Edit
 npm start
-This will serve the website locally.
+This command will launch the website locally.

 Run the Flutter App: